...

 To get more information about ankle injury compensation and the amount you could receive, don’t hesitate to get in touch with our team today.

-After you have ensured that you will not worsen your injury, you could consider if you are eligible to claim.
+After you have ensured that you will not worsen your injury, you could consider whether you are eligible to claim.
 We advise that you gather evidence to support the legitimacy of any potential claim.
-You will need evidence both of your injury and the breach of duty of care that caused it.
+You will need evidence of both your injury and the breach of duty of care that caused it.
 This could include:

 You are not required to work with a solicitor, though they could help you gather the right evidence for your case.
 However, working with a solicitor could be beneficial as they will have the expertise and experience to guide you through the claims process.